waldolin/ai-masterdream-copilot/README.md

 It will like this picutre of BUG.

-Try to lower version or cancel update of start.bat
+Try to lower version or cancel update of start.bat without auto-update

 and Install the Requirement.txt attached at [AI MasterDream Copilot's in Hackster](https://www.hackster.io/ai-master-dream-copilot/)